kevmille/kevmille.github.io/README.md

 Fullstack Web Developer
 -----------------------

 Former US Marine.
 RPCV Kazakhstan.
 Former AWS Scout.
-Astro.
-SvelteKit.
-Next.js.
-Headless WordPress.
-Hygraph.
-Tailwind CSS.
-Vercel.
-Cloudflare Pages.

 *   🌍  I'm based in the US.
 Pacific Northwest.
 I used to live in Saigon, Vietnam, and Almaty, Kazakhstan
 *   ✉️  You can contact me at [kevin@sasebotech.com](mailto:kevin@sasebotech.com).